dazzathewiz/infrastructure/roles/proxmox/readme.md

 ### Managing ceph host reboots
 To manage a ceph host reboot in a fault tolerant manner;

+*** Note: This can be achieved programatically by modifying `proxmox-reboot.yml` then running `ansible-playbook proxmox-reboot.yml`

+Manual Process:
 - Ensure the host is not running an active Metadata Server (MDS) ```ceph mds fail {{ host }}```
-- Prevent the CRUSH rule from rebalancing when a host goes offline: ```ceph osd set-group noout {{ host }}``` When complete:
+- Prevent the CRUSH rule from rebalancing when a host goes offline: ```ceph osd set-group noout {{ host }}```
+- You can autofail the manager daemon too, though not essential as it runs administrative functions like the dashboard and telegraf/prometheus plugins: ```ceph mgr fail {{ host }}```
+When complete:
 - Re-enable CRUSH reblancing for OSD's ```ceph osd unset-group noout {{ host }}```